The Horizont is a bit on the “chunky” side.

 A bigger problem is the placement of the viewfinder.

 The whole thing is just loosely put on top of the camera, it's loose because you need to remove it when you need to rewind the film.

 But I think it could have been done in a better way.

-Looking through the viewfinder is super cool, and really gives you an idea of want you get in you picture.
-It also has a bubble level on top, so your able to see when your photo is straight.
+Looking through the viewfinder is super cool, and really gives you an idea of want you get in your picture.
+It also has a bubble level on top, so you are able to see when your photo is straight.

-Cause remember that if you don’t have the horizon in the middle of the frame, it’s gonna be curved, that might work in some photo, but mostly it dosen’t.
+Cause remember that if you don't have the horizon in the middle of the frame, it's going to be curved, that might work in some photo, but mostly it doesn't.